slowernews/wisdom-tldr/README.md

 > *'How you do anything is how you do everything.'*

 Cancel your pity party.
+No one is coming to save you.<br>
 Pull yourself together and take total ownership for everything in your life.

 > *'Be the person your dog think you are.'*

-> *'No one is coming to save you.'*

 <a id="on-trust-and-integrity"></a>Keep your integrity: it's the only way to be respected and build a reputation.